SQL Relay FAQ

 SQL Relay is powerful but it does have some limits.

 MySQL/MariaDB and PostgreSQL protocol support makes SQL Relay a transparent database proxy for MySQL/MariaDB and PostgreSQL.
 You can just aim SQL Relay at the database and aim your app at SQL Relay.
-SQL Relay currently lacks support for other database protocols, so it can't be used as a transparent proxy for other databases, though efforts are underway to add support for various other native database protocols.
+However, SQL Relay currently lacks support for other database protocols, so it can't be used as a transparent proxy for other databases, though efforts are underway to add support for various other native database protocols.

-SQL Relay has it's own client/server protocol and API.
-If your app uses a database abstraction API like PHP PDO, Perl DBI or ODBC, you can update the connect string to use the SQL Relay driver.
-Otherwise you'd need to modify your app to use the SQL Relay API.
+SQL Relay also has it's own client/server protocol and API.
+If you are developing an application from scratch, then you can use this API.
+If your applicaiton uses a database abstraction layer like PHP PDO, Perl DBI or ODBC, then you can just update the connect string to use the SQL Relay driver.
+However, if your app was written using a database specific API, other than MySQL or PostgreSQL, then, in order for it to be able to use SQL Relay, you would have to port your app to use the SQL Relay API, or a supported DB abstraction layer first.

 SQL Relay can provide a single-point of access for replicated databases but it does not provide replication.
 It cannot keep multiple databases in sync.